California State Route 111: History

 SR 111 was first proposed in the early 1930s due to the area's growth bought on by the Southern Pacific Railroad.

 A 1993 rerouting of the highway takes drivers away from the historic center of Palm Springs, but meets with its original alignment as Business Route 111 a few miles further south.

-The northern terminus was so busy in the 1950s before the construction of the freeway that visitors returning home to Los Angeles might have waited as long as two hours to make the left turn on the two-lane road that was once multiplexed as US Highways 60, 70 and 99.
+The northern terminus was so busy in the 1950s before the construction of the freeway that visitors returning home to Los Angeles might have waited as long as two hours to make the left turn on the two-lane road that was once multiplexed as US Highways U.S. Route 60, US 70 and US 99.

 In 1995, Caltrans was allowed to relinquish any portion of Route 111 through a city for that city to maintain.
 The legislature opted to make the act an "urgency statute", effective immediately, so that the local governments could improve traffic bottlenecks along the route as soon as possible.
 The legislative definition of the route was amended in 1996 to exclude the portions in Rancho Mirage and Cathedral City, which had both been relinquished.
 Cathedral City completed a pedestrian-friendly redesign in 1998.
-The stretch through Rancho Mirage has the Coachella Valley's only synchronized traffic lights; they are set to 45 mph (70 km/h).
+The stretch through Rancho Mirage, which the city still calls "Highway 111" regardless of the relinquishment, has the Coachella Valley's only synchronized traffic lights; they are set to 45 mph (70 km/h).

 A 2003 law did not change the route, but clarified that the former highway through those cities could not be taken back by the state, and repealed the section added in 1995 allowing relinquishment to any city.
 Subsequently, in 2005, the legislature allowed relinquishment within Indian Wells, Indio, and Palm Desert, subject to the same conditions, and to the condition that the cities must maintain signs for the route.
 La Quinta was added to the list of eligible cities in 2007.
 As of late 2007, none of these four cities have taken over maintenance of Route 111.